Headroom and max headroom in audio production

 Headroom in audio production is the level span between the largest peak of a level and the clipping limit.
 In the digital range we are talking about values up to 0 db (fs) and in the analog range of values up to 25 db (u).
 Important terms that play a role in headroom or max headroom include the noise flor and SNR (signal to noise ratio).
 Both in mixing and Headroom is an important factor in mastering.

-Every recording medium or every analog device, be it microphone or converter in the interface, has a noise level.
-This level is also known as "analog noise".
-If a signal is recorded very quietly, the difference between the background noise and the recorded signal is rather small.
-This difference is called SNR (signal to noise ratio) mix down, just at subsequent compression cause problems, as the background noise is also compressed and thus the noise can be heard by the subsequent increase in the level.
+Every recording medium or analog device, be it a microphone or a converter in the interface, has a noise level.
+This level is also known as “analog noise”.
+So if a signal is recorded very quietly, the difference between the background noise and the recorded signal is rather small.
+This difference is called SNR (signal to noise ratio – signal – noise ratio).
+This can be done in the mix down, just at subsequent compression cause problems, as the background noise is also compressed and thus the noise can be heard by the subsequent increase in the level.

 Tip for admission: